aakilfernandes/OpenStore/README.md

 An example of this would be a developer trying to expose exchange rate data that can be used by any contract or client.

+##Design

+You can think of OpenStore like a JSON object where each address has their own space.

+	OpenStore[address][key] = {value:value,timestamp:timestamp}

+Keys must fit within 32 bytes, values have no upper limit.
+All values are stored within the contract as bytes and must be converted upon retreival.

 ##Examples

 ###Instantiation